ju-959/Ageing/README.md

 ## Requirements

-The analysis was prepared for R 4.3.1 or later on a standard desktop computer.
-The demo workflow was tested on macOS with R 4.5.2.
+The analysis was prepared for R 4.3.1.
 The scripts use:

 `dplyr`, `readr`, `tidyr`, `stringr`, `tibble`, `data.table`, and `reshape2`.

-`scripts/05_aapc.R` also requires the NCI Joinpoint command-line executable (`jpCommand.exe`), available for Windows.
+`scripts/05_aapc.R` also requires the NCI Joinpoint command-line executable (`jpCommand.exe`).
 Set `JOINPOINT_CMD` to the full path of `jpCommand.exe` before running the full analysis.

-The demo run finishes in a few minutes on a normal laptop.
-Full GBD analyses and projection runs are longer and depend on the size of the downloaded GBD input tables.

 ## Installation